Aaditya-jn/Strings-and-its-Methods/README.md

 >>>print(fruit[0:5])
 pomeg                            fruit[0:5] MEANS INDEX FROM 0 to 4 CHARACTERS WILL BE PRINTED.
 THE CHARACTERS PRINTED AFTER SLICING IS CALLED A SLICE.

 STRINGS ARE IMMUTABLE MEANS WE CANNOT CHANGE THEM ONCE WE HAVE CREATED THEM.
-IF WE JUST ONLY WANT TO CHANGE OR ALTER THE STRING WE CAN USE CONCATENATION AND SLICING TOGETHER:
+IF WE JUST ONLY WANT TO CHANGE OR ALTER THE STRING WE CAN USE CONCATENATION AND SLICING TOGETHER: IF WE WANT TO ALTER A STRING, WE MUST CREATE AN
+ENTIRELY NEW STRING.

 >>>word = "goal"
 >>>word = "f" + word[1:len(word)]